sohailcodes23/java-dsa/README.md

 ## Matrix: Since it's a matrix min TC==> O(N^2) : worst case scenario

+## Two Pointers: Don't use 2 pointers when we have negative no. in array (check constraint as well)
 ## Array solving technique:

 Brute : linear search / Depends on the question \